ColumbusTech/ColumbusCMF/README.md

 # ColumbusCMF
 Columbus Model Format add-on for Blender, C library and console util for models conversion

+The master hosted on github: https://github.com/ColumbusTech/ColumbusCMF

 ## Getting started
 Columbus Model Format (CMF) developed for Columbus Engine.
-Engine needed fast, small, simple format for containing 3-dimensional data.
+Engine needed fast, small, simple and and binary file format for containing 3-dimensional data.

+C library was created for simple using CMF in applications (for example, CMF console util).

+Console util was created for converting formats from most popular (FBX, OBJ) to CMF.
+Now it can't do this but I will develop this when there is free time.

+Addon for Blender was created for simple saving models from blender into CMF.
+Now it just can't use compression.
 ## File structure
 CMF is very simple.
 It has 26-byte header, containing magic bytes and some parameters and data field, which can be compressed with ZSTD algorithm.